Last updated: 4 Jan 2018

 - Denmark’s smaller vocabulary limits expression; can be repetitive and feel exaggerated/’black and white’

-This view is traced back to the early 20th century linguist Benjamin Lee Whorf and has become known as Whorfianism (or linguistic relativity) in certain circles.
+This view has become known as Whorfianism (or linguistic relativism), after early 20th century linguist Benjamin Lee Whorf.
 We now have two camps:

 - Guy Deutscher – Through the language glass: why the world looks different in other languages (2011; see NYT article and review)